Skip to content

 • Paneer Thinai Biryani: A creamy and delicious vegetarian alternative, with paneer (Indian cheese) adding a touch of luxury.

-See also Bagara Biryani Jamesburg: Your Ultimate Guide to Authentic Flavors
+See also Veg Dum Biryani: The Ultimate Guide to Authentic Flavor & Technique

 Each variation offers a unique flavor profile, but the basic principles of thinai biryani remain the same.
 The key is to use high-quality ingredients and to balance the flavors carefully.